Chromatic symmetric function of graphs from Borcherds algebras: -symmetric functions and the denominator identity of Borcherds algebras

-where $\epsilon(w,\gamma) = (-1)^{\ell(w)}(-1)^{\mathrm{ht}(\gamma)}$.
+where $\epsilon(w,\gamma) = (-1)^{\ell(w)}(-1)^{\htt(\gamma)}$.

 We define $U_1$ to the stable part of the Weyl denominator $U$.
-The stable part $U_1(X)$ of the modified Weyl denominator $U(X)$ can be defined similarly.
-Stanley \cite{S98} defined the $G$-analogue of the $i$th elementary symmetry function as follows. where $S$ ranges over all $i$-element stable subsets of the vertex set $I$ of $G$.
+The stable part $U_1(X)$ of the modified Weyl denominator $U(X)$ is defined similarly.
+We want to find a relation between $e^G_i$ and the stable part of the Weyl denominator $U$ [c.f.
+Definition \ref{G-symd}].
+First, we will investigate the terms $e^{w(\rho-\gamma)-\rho}$ that are appearing in $U_1$.
+Now, from Lemma \ref{helplem}, it is easy to see that